Gom3a98/connect4-Bot-java/README.md

-connect4-Bot-Python
+connect4-Bot-java

 Languages & Algorithms
-the bot is made in python using the MiniMax Algorithm.
+the bot is made in java using the MiniMax Algorithm.